Home Depot’s Marketing Mix (4Ps) Analysis

 1. Warehouse-style stores

-Home Depot’s warehouse-style stores are where the vast majority of sales transactions occur.
-However, the company also generates revenues through its online store, where customers can place their orders for delivery or for store pick-up.
+Home Depot’s warehouse-style stores are where most sales transactions occur.
+However, the company also generates revenues through its e-commerce websites, where customers can place their orders for delivery or for store pick-up.
 Home Depot also offers mobile apps that customers can use to locate stores and to place online orders.
-This part of Home Depot’s marketing mix shows that the company maximizes its reach to the target market by integrating online technology.
+This part of the retail company’s marketing mix shows that the business maximizes its reach to the target market by integrating online technology.
+The combination of brick-and-mortar operations and e-commerce services in this marketing mix is a result of strategic goals derived from Home Depot’s mission statement and vision statement, which support a seamless shopping experience for the broadest product selection.

 2. Personal selling (store personnel)